 What are Terpenes?

 Terpenes are a group of aromatic and rich essential oils.
 Terpenes are most commonly found in cannabinoids like THC, hemp and CBD, as well as many common fruits and plant varieties.
 Terpenes are incredibly common in the world today, and many studies have backed their propensity to support health and wellness in multiple different ways.
 This is largely because terpenes naturally enrich all of the foods and plants that they’re found in.
 While more than 200 varieties of terpenes are in existence today, some are much more prevalent, while others aren’t so common.
-Below we’ll discuss nine of the most popular terpenes around, possible benefits that they offer, and the most common sources that they’re found in.
+Today’s smoke shop guide outlines nine of the most popular terpenes around, possible benefits that they offer, and the most common sources that they’re found in.

 Nationwide advocates of CBD rave about its benefits for a broad range of maladies, physical and psychological.
 For many afflicted with arthritis, epilepsy, anxiety or countless other ailments, CBD has been life-changing, and the benefits felt by users are heralded without any doubt.
 The success stories, coupled with a lack of side effects or propensity for addiction, have fueled countless users to adopt CBD in their own treatment regiment – and spread the craze to others still.
 Better yet, unlike THC-heavy products, pure CBD can be found at vape shops and head shops like 710Pipes.
 While CBD has been life-changing for many, and countless credible sources have conducted research in support of their claims, federal administrators have been slow to meet the public’s demand for research into cannabidiol’s efficacy.
 PubMed has published research affirming CBD’s role in alleviating the symptoms of more than fifty ailments.
 As the opioid epidemic rages across the nation, having a non-addictive, non-intoxicating alternative with a significant capacity for relief has been a godsend to users everywhere.